scholarshipcoin/scholarshipcoin/doc/zmq.md

 ## Remarks

-From the perspective of scholarshipcoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into scholarshipcoind directly.
+From the perspective of scholarshipd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into scholarshipd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it